Program Admittance and Scholarship Application

 - Complete and submit an application below for the option in which you are interested:

 Acting, Theatre Design and Technology, or Musical Theatre.

 All Scholarship Applicants must have:

-- filled out and submitted this application before or on the date of the audition/interview;
+- filled out and submitted this application at least 3 days prior to the date chosen

 - applied to Southeast Missouri State University as a major in the Jeanine Larson Dobbins